LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    primary predicate declaration
       See :term:`multifile predicate`.

+   predicate calling context
+      The object or category from within a predicate is called (either directly or using a control construct such as a message sending control construct).

+   predicate definition context
+      The object or category that contains the definition (i.e. clauses) for a predicate.

+   predicate execution context
+      The implicit arguments (including :term:`sender`, :term:`self`,
+      and :term:`this`) required for the correct execution of a predicate call.

    multifile predicate
       A predicate whose clauses can be defined in multiple :term:`entities <entity>` and :term:`source files <source file>`.